PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 ### Open source license

 Flagsmith is open source and available on a BSD 3-clause license.
-[Explore Flagsmith on GitHub](https://github.com/Flagsmith/flagsmith).
+Explore [Flagsmith on GitHub](https://github.com/Flagsmith/flagsmith) for more info.